-I want to share with you about what Riding Unlimited means to our family and about my son Jason.
+I want to share with you what Riding Unlimited means to our family and especially my son Jason.

 Jason will turn 29 in December and has been riding horses since he was 13 years old.
 Jason has Cerebral Palsy, a seizure disorder and is semi- paralyzed on his right side.
 We were told he would never be able to sit up or have control of his lower extremities.
 The doctors also said that he would not be able to communicate, interact with others and gave us a very dismal outlook on his future.

 An occupational therapist came to me one day and told me about children like Jason benefiting from therapeutic horseback riding.
 I remember thinking “She must be crazy!
 There is no way I would put my son on a horse!”.
 She told us of a place in Ponder that offered horseback riding for special needs children and adults.
 She suggested we visit and see for ourselves and then we could decide.